V4Fire/Core/src/core/object/watch/README.md

 ### unwatchable

-Wraps the specified object with unwatchable proxy, i.e. any mutations of this proxy can’t be watched
+Wraps the specified object with unwatchable proxy, i.e. any mutations of this proxy can’t be watched.

 ```js
 const obj = {